-We are a Sydney based family of four trying to find our way around tricky situations so we can do as much as possible, despite a wheelchair being part of our package.
-Our son BJ is 22, has cerebral palsy and is non verbal.
+We’re a Sydney based family of four trying to find our way around tricky situations so we can do as much as possible, despite a wheelchair being part of our package.
+Our son BJ is 24 and lives with cerebral palsy, is non-verbal, a wheelchair user and needs assistance with all his living needs. , has cerebral palsy and is non verbal.

 When we travel we use his manual wheelchair that does not fold (I’m specific about this because it becomes an issue when doing tours etc which I will mention later).

 We have a 17 year old daughter, AJ, who is always keen to lend a hand planning our travels.

 Up until our son was 7 my husband managed to carry him in a hiking backpack for those difficult to get to places.
 We were lucky enough to do a cruise around the South Pacific, tour New Zealand (picture my husband crawling into the glow worm caves at Te Anau with our son perched in a hiking backpack at the age of 6 1/2), Uluru, Darwin, Kakadu and Cairns.

 The backpack enabled us to get to more remote areas.
 If you are a family with a younger child with a disability I’d recommend doing any of the hiking type trips while they are young.

 We did some amazing hikes in Kakadu which we simply could not have done once we were purely reliant on a wheelchair.
 There are plenty of things you can do with a wheelchair but more difficult terrain is best done while your child is younger.
 This is just our experience.
 We hope to go back to Uluru and Kakadu so AJ can see it but we know it will be a modified itinerary.